-- 200 Special Problems (IND 0.0-6.0) Problems or readings on specific subjects or projects in the department.
-Prerequisite: Consent of instructor. - 306 Introduction To Etymology (LEC 3.0) Introduction to etymology in its broadest sense: origin of words, idioms, writing systems, etc. Prerequisite: Any foreign language course or English 20.
+- 106 Introduction to Etymology (Lect 3.0) Introduction to etymology in its broadest sense: origin of words, idioms, writing systems, etc. (Last term effective FS2002.) - 200 Special Problems (Variable) Problems or readings on specific subjects or projects in the department.
+Consent of instructor required.
+Prerequisite: Consent of instructor. - 306 Introduction to Etymology (Lect 3.0) Introduction to etymology in its broadest sense: origin of words, idioms, writing systems, etc. Prerequisite: Any foreign language course or English 20.
+(First term effective WS2003.)

-Foreign Languages

-(French, German, Russian, Spanish)
+Foreign Languages (French, German, Russian, Spanish)